 - Private Wesley Samuels was harassed and assaulted by military and Mobile police officers and was shot dead while trying to flee.

 - Prentiss McCann, a father of three, was walking to the grocery store for a bottle of milk when he stopped to watch a dice game.
 Police arrived to arrest the gamblers.
 McCann was shot dead by a Mobile officer from his car window.

-“After five days my mother finally realized he wasn’t coming home,” recalled his son, Claude McCann, who said his mother was 19 at the time.
-“Somebody finally got the nerve to knock on her door and tell her husband was killed.
+“After five days, my mother finally realized he wasn’t coming home,” recalled his son, Claude McCann, who said his mother was 19 at the time.
+“Somebody finally got the nerve to knock on her door and tell her her husband was killed.
 Five days.